DM2-ND/CoEvoGNN/README.md

 Other environment management tool such as [Conda](https://www.anaconda.com/) can also be used.

 ### 2. Data
-The `./data/` folder contains the evolutionary co-authorship graphs (2k and 10k) descripted in the paper.
+The `./data/` folder contains the evolutionary co-authorship graphs (`2k` and `10k`) descripted in the paper.
 Predefined paths for locating necessary data files can be found in the `./config.py` file.

-**Note: Due to file size constraints, the 10k dataset files are compressed inside `./data/data_10k.zip`.
-Please unzip the file for training on the dataset. **
+**Note**: Due to file size constraints, the `10k` dataset files are compressed inside `./data/data_10k.zip`.
+Please unzip the file for training on the dataset.

 ### 3. Run
 To train the model, run
 ```
-python main.py --dataset 2k --num_epochs 10
+python main.py --dataset 2k --epochs 10
 ```
 List of arguments:
 + `--dataset`: The dataset of evolutionary co-authorship graphs to use.
 Valid choices include `2k` and `10k`.
 Default is `2k`